paperdave/various/.changeset/wild-toys-dream.md

 ---
-"@paperdave/logger": minor
+'@paperdave/logger': minor
 ---

-add custom namespaces using new `createLogger` function. the top level `log` function is now fully deprecated
+add custom namespaces using new `createLogger` function.

+- all the built in log functions are created through this API.